Matt Hunter begins his fourth year at the helm of the York College men’s basketball and golf programs with the 2015-16 year.

 |Title:||Asst.
 Men's Basketball Coach|

-Nick Brady begins his third year on Matt Hunter's coaching staff and third year overall on the Spartan bench.
+Nick Brady begins his fourth year on Matt Hunter's coaching staff and fifth year overall on the Spartan bench.

 Brady was a three-year starter for the Spartans from 2006-2010 as he was an NABC All-American as a senior.
 He spent the 2010-11 season with Briedablik of the Icelandic Express League.
 In addition to playing for Briedablik, he also coached a youth team consisting of 16 and 17-year old players.